tezc4t/tezcat-ThePowerOfMemory.github.io/README.md

-B1 student project at the request of a Product Owner from L'Esiee-IT in Cergy in France
+B1 student project at the request of a Product Owner from Esiee-IT / Cergy in France